-Trek to Cototambo at the end of the Quanacpatay Valley.
-(4200m).
-Optional trek to Suile Grande Basecamp.
+Trek to Cototambo at the end of the Quanacpatay Valley (5000m).

 Depending on local conditions, we have two options today.
-We can trek directly down the Quanacpatay Valley or we can cross the San Antonio pass at 5070 metres with some of the most fantastic views of Laguna Sarapo and Laguna Jurau.
+We can trek directly down the Quanacpatay Valley or we can cross another pass at around 5000 metres with some of the most fantastic views of Laguna Sarapo and Laguna Jurau.
 The ascent to the pass is steep and there is not much of a trail but the effort is well worth it.
 We usually see vicuna and there is often a condor flying overhead.
-From the pass we make our descent to Cototambo camp (4200m) at the end of the Quanacpatay Valley.
-For those with boundless energy there is the option of trekking up to Siula Grande Basecamp, or even higher to the crest of the Passo Seria at 5200m on this day.
-(3-4hrs)
+From the pass we make our descent to Cototambo at the end of the Quanacpatay Valley.